RECIPES, FOOD RESEARCH,

-Since 2008, Joyful Belly has been bringing tasty, healthy recipes to dinner tables around the world.
+In 2008, the Joyful Belly School of Ayurveda began bringing tasty, healthy Ayurvedic recipes to dinner tables across the world.

 To see the foods and recipes that are healthy for your body type, start with the free body type quiz.